Recently in code Category

 <th><$mt:ArchiveDate format="'%y"$></th>

-Set $year variable with the current year in the archive list.
+Set $archive_year variable with the current year in the archive list.

-Set $is_posts_year_$year using year variable set above.
+Set $is_posts_year_{$archive_year} using $archive_year variable set above.
 This is a boolean variable that determines if there are posts within the year in context.

 List monthly archives for the current year.